FSund/FYS4460/project01/README.md

  - tau_ for thermostat (tau = dt*tau_)
  - length of unit cell L (SI units)
  - number of unit cells N_C
  - bool calculate statistics?
-(1 = yes, 0 = no) - this is needed for the thermostat to work
+(1 = yes, 0 = no) - this is needed for the Berendsen thermostat to work
  - bool save states in xyz-file each timestepd?
 (1 = yes, 0 = no)

+If you want to open the .xyz-files in VMD you have to set the bools "forces" and "indexing" to 0 when using the method CState::save().
+I recommend using Ovito for visualizing.